engin100/950/project/project.md

 4. Requirements flowdown chart

-5. Your extra sensor and its characteristics

-6. System-level block diagram - Very much like your schematic, but simplified and with connections (5V, 3.3V, analog, digital)
+5. System-level block diagram - Very much like your schematic, but simplified and with connections (5V, 3.3V, analog, digital)

-7. PCB design.
+6. PCB design.
 This should have some sort of indication of the size of the PCB.
 Pull from Altium; photo of actual PCB.

-8. Preliminary structure design with some list of materials that you will need.
+7. Preliminary structure design with some list of materials that you will need.

-9. How your design was shaped by the requirements.
+8. How your design was shaped by the requirements.

-10. A data budget - spreadsheet!
+9. A data budget - spreadsheet!

-11. A power budget - spreadsheet!
+10. A power budget - spreadsheet!

-12. A mass budget - spreadsheet!
+11. A mass budget - spreadsheet!

-13. Testing strategies that you have come up with.
+12. Testing strategies that you have come up with.

-14. Any test results that you have at this point.
+13. Any test results that you have at this point.

 ## Go / No-Go Tests